radiskis/qtiplot/README.rst

 **Note**: this is **unofficial** QtiPlot fork with full commit history.
-Commits after last QtiPlot release (0.9.8.9) licensed under GPL on 2011-11-02 are included up to 2012-05-29 by original author Ion Vasilief.
+Commits after last QtiPlot release (0.9.8.9) licensed under GPL on 2011-11-02 are included up to 2012-05-29 by original author Ion Vasilief, backup of original repository is can be found in `Berlios Backup <https://github.com/BackupTheBerlios/qtiplot-svn>`_ .
 Further commits may be made to improve and maintain QtiPlot for future use.
 Other forks that are working currently:

 - `SciDAVis <https://scidavis.sourceforge.net/>`_